 Next, I encourage them to contact me again.
 If you remember, I did this once before in this same email, but I'm also doing it again.
 Asking for feedback helps engagement, big time.

-Then, I plug another one of my articles, but I do it in a way that relates to the very email that the subscriber is reading.
-I do this for a very specific reason:
+Then, I plug another one of my articles, but I do it in a way related to the very email that the subscriber is reading.
+I do this for a particular reason:

 Lastly, I remind readers that they are always welcome to unsubscribe at any time.
 Most readers know this, but reminding them is a way of building trust.